“Well, you have astigmatism in both eyes,” the optometrist told me. “The good news is that we can get you a pair of glasses to help.”

 I was flying a BFM sortie late in the afternoon.
 After landing, I noticed that my upper back was hurting a little near my kidneys.
 I chalked it up to the long day and ignored it.

-But as the pain progressed that weekend, I knew something was wrong.
-Kidney stones?
+But that weekend as the pain progressed, I knew something was wrong.
+Perhaps kidney stones?
 I went to the base clinic.
 Nope.
 “Bloodwork is good.
 Kidney function is normal.”

 The pain grew worse.
 The docs thought it was muscular.
 They prescribed muscle relaxers and sent me home, but scheduled a CT scan just to rule out anything major.
-The next Tuesday, as I was going in to tell the flight surgeon that I felt fine and could go back to flying, I got a phone call from the flight surgeon on my way in to work.
+The next Tuesday, on my way to work and to tell the flight surgeon that I felt fine and could go back to flying, I received a phonecall from him.

 “You need to come straight to the clinic,” he said ominously.